mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 APPIDCAPTURE://<call-back-app-url>?ext=<caller app name>&type=<type as defined in mosip device request>
 ```

-If a MOSIP compliant device service app exist then the URL would launch the service.
-The service in return should respond back to the called using the call-back-app-url with the base64 encoded json as the URL parameter for the key data.
+If a MOSIP compliant device service app exists then the URL would launch the service.
+The service in return should respond to the call using the call-back-app-URL with the base64 encoded JSON as the URL parameter for the key data.

 ### Device Stream
 The device would open a stream channel to send the live video streams.
 This would help when there is an assisted operation to collect biometric.
-Please note the stream API’s are available only for registration environment.
+Please note the stream API’s are available only for the registration environment.

 Used only for the registration module compatible devices.
-This API is visible only for the devices that are registered for the purpose as "Registration".
+This API is visible only for the devices that are registered for the purpose of "Registration".

 #### Device Stream Request
 ```